 - Professor Jane Norman, Professor of Maternal and Fetal Health / Honorary Consultant

-- Dr Fiona Denison, Clinical Reader in Maternal and Fetal Health / Honorary Consultant
+- Professor Fiona Denison, Clinical Reader in Maternal and Fetal Health / Honorary Consultant

 - Dr Rebecca Reynolds, Clinical Reader / Honorary Consultant